Traditional Ratings

 We pray this code will help everyone fill their eyes and ears with media and stories that bring them into closer union with God and build up the Kingdom of Heaven in every family, community, and country around the world.

-"Let your light shine before others, so that they may see your good works and give glory to your Father in heaven."
-(Mt 5:16)
+“Let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”
+(Matthew 5:16)

 God's is the kingdom, the power, and the glory, now and forever.
 Amen.